 Figure 7.
 Thermodynamics of biosorption of RBV-5R dye

 Table 2 shows the thermodynamic parameters calculated on the basis of equation, namely enthalpy, entropy and free energy of Gibbs.
 In line with the results of our untreated eggshell experiments, ΔH, enthalpy is less than 84 KJ/mole but positive.
 According to literature data, it can be concluded that adsorption is an endothermic process and physical adsorption (ΔH < 84 KJ/mole physical adsorption; ΔH 84- 420 KJ/mol of chemical adsorption), and the positive value of ΔS entropy indicates the randomness of the adsorption process.
 Gibbs' free energy is reduced by the effect of temperature.
-The lower the temperature, the higher the spontaneity of the process, so it is inversely proportional [34–37].
+The lower the temperature, the higher the spontaneity of the process, so it is inversely proportional.
+34–37

 In summary, based on thermodynamic data, it can be said that biosorption is a spontaneous and endothermic process.
 Physical adsorption occurs between the dye molecules and the surface of the calcined eggshell.